Dunbarton – Englund

 December 2013

 Located on Grapevine Road and Guinea Road, the property includes a combination of fields, forests, and a large vegetated wetland associated with Bela Brook, a town conservation priority that originates just beyond the property and flows through it.
-Anne’s land rises 440’ from the wetland to the east boundary, and the change in vegetation reflects this change in topography.
+The conserved land rises 440’ from the wetland to the east boundary, and the change in vegetation reflects this change in topography.

 Continue Reading